marblestation/posidonius/README.md

 posidonius start target/example.json target/example.bin target/example_history.bin
 ```

 The flag `--silent` can be added to avoid printing the current year of the simulation.
+An execution time limit can also be specified with the flag `--limit`, this can be useful for supercomputers that only allow processes to last a given amount of real time (not simulation time).

 ### Resume an interrupted simulation